-c) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both moderate infection and moderate ischaemia, or with either severe infection or severe ischemia, primarily address the infection and/or ischemia, and consider using a removable offloading intervention based on the patient's functioning, ambulatory status and activity level, to promote healing of the ulcer.
-(Weak; Low)

-- 8. In a person with diabetes and a neuropathic plantar heel ulcer, consider using a knee-high offloading device or other offloading intervention that effectively reduces plantar pressure on the heel and is tolerated by the patient, to promote healing of the ulcer.
-(Weak; Low) - 9.
-In a person with diabetes and a non-plantar foot ulcer, use a removable ankle-high offloading device, footwear modifications, toe spacers, or orthoses, depending on the type and location of the foot ulcer, to promote healing of the ulcer.
-(Strong; Low)
+- address the infection and/or ischaemia, and consider using a removable offloading intervention based on the patient's functioning, ambulatory status, and activity level, to promote healing of the ulcer (Weak; Low). - 8.
+In a person with diabetes and a neuropathic plantar heel ulcer, consider using a knee-high offloading device or other offloading intervention that effectively reduces plantar pressure on the heel and is tolerated by the patient, to promote healing of the ulcer (Weak: Low). - 9.
+In a person with diabetes and a nonplantar foot ulcer, use a removable ankle-high offloading device, footwear modifications, toe spacers, or orthoses, depending on the type and location of the foot ulcer, to promote healing of the ulcer (Strong; Low).

-INTRODUCTION
+1 | INTRODUCTION

-Diabetes-related foot ulceration (DFU) results in a large global morbidity, mortality and cost burden (1-5).
-DFU annually affects around 26 million people worldwide (2, 4).
-Without appropriate care, these foot ulcers can lead to hospitalisation, amputation and death (1-5).
-Thus, healing of DFU is of paramount global importance (1-5).
+Diabetes-related foot ulceration (DFU) results in a large global morbidity, mortality, and cost burden.
+1-5 DFU annually affects around 26 million people worldwide. ^{2,4} Without appropriate care, these foot ulcers can lead to hospitalization, amputation, and death.
+1-5 Thus, healing of DFU is of paramount global importance.
+1-5

-Peripheral neuropathy affects around half of all people with diabetes and leads to loss of protective sensation in the feet (2-4).
-Elevated levels of mechanical stress in the presence of loss of protective sensation is one of the most common causes of DFU (2, 6-8).
-Mechanical stress is composed of plantar pressures and shear accumulated during repetitive cycles of weight-bearing activity (2, 6-8).
-Peripheral neuropathy can also lead to further changes in gait, foot deformity and soft tissue, all of which can further elevate mechanical stress (7-9).
-Thus, the combination of loss of protective sensation and elevated mechanical stress leads to tissue damage and DFU (2, 6, 10).
-Once a DFU forms, healing is chronically delayed if the area is not effectively offloaded (2, 6, 10).
+Peripheral neuropathy affects around half of all people with diabetes and leads to loss of protective sensation in the feet.2-4 Elevated levels of mechanical stress in the presence of loss of protective sensation are one of the most common causes of DFU.^{2,6-8} Mechanical stress is composed of plantar pressures and shear accumulated during repetitive cycles of weight-bearing activity.^{2,6-8} Peripheral neuropathy can also lead to further changes in gait, foot deformity, and soft tissue, all of which can further elevate mechanical stress.7-9 Thus, the combination of loss of protective sensation and elevated mechanical stress leads to tissue damage and DFU.^{2,6,10} Once a DFU forms, healing is chronically delayed if the area is not effectively offloaded.^{2,6,10}

-Multiple interventions are typically required to effectively heal a DFU, including local wound management, infection management, revascularisation and pressure offloading (11, 12).
-The first three of those interventions are covered in other parts of the International Working Group of the Diabetic Foot (IWGDF) Guidelines (12-15).
-In people with neuropathic DFUs, pressure offloading is arguably the most important of these interventions (10-12).
-There is a long standing clinical tradition of using different offloading devices, footwear, surgery, and other offloading interventions to heal DFUs (6, 10, 16-18).
-Previous IWGDF Guidelines have shown that sufficient evidence is available to support the use of non-removable knee-high offloading devices to heal plantar forefoot ulcers, over all other offloading interventiones (10, 12, 19).
-It also identified that more high-quality studies are needed to confirm the promising effects of other offloading interventions to heal DFUs, in order to better inform practitioners about effective treatments (10, 19).
-Over the last few years, several well-designed controlled studies have been performed in this field that add to the evidence base for offloading foot ulcers in patients with diabetes (20-23).
+Multiple interventions are typically required to effectively heal a DFU, including local wound management, infection management, revascularization, and pressure offloading.
+11,12 The first three of those interventions are covered in other parts of the International Working Group of the Diabetic Foot (IWGDF) Guidelines.
+12-15 In people with neuropathic DFUs, pressure offloading is arguably the most important of these interventions.
+10-12 There is a long standing clinical tradition of using different offloading devices, footwear, surgery, and other offloading interventions to heal DFUs.
+6,10,16-18 Previous IWGDF Guidelines have shown that sufficient evidence is available to support the use of nonremovable knee-high offloading devices to heal plantar forefoot ulcers, over all other offloading interventions.
+10,12,19 It also identified that more high-quality studies are needed to confirm the promising effects of other offloading interventions to heal DFUs, in order to better inform practitioners about effective treatments.
+10,19 Over the last few years, several well-designed controlled studies have been performed in this field that add to the evidence base for offloading foot ulcers in patients with diabetes.
+20-23

-This guideline aims to update the previous IWGDF guideline on footwear and offloading.
-However, unlike the previous guideline, this guideline no longer includes footwear and offloading for the prevention of foot ulcers; it focusses only on offloading for the management of foot ulcers.
-Footwear and offloading for the prevention of foot ulcers is now covered by the IWGDF guideline on prevention (24).
-Other IWGDF guidelines in this series include those on peripheral artery disease, infection, wound healing and ulcer classification (25-28).
+This guideline aims to update the previous IWGDF guideline on footwear and offloading.19 However, unlike the previous guideline, this guideline no longer includes footwear and offloading for the prevention of foot ulcers; it focuses only on offloading for the management of foot ulcers.
+Footwear and offloading for the prevention of foot ulcers are now covered by the IWGDF guideline on prevention.24 Other IWGDF guidelines in this series include those on peripheral artery disease, infection, wound healing, and ulcer classification.25-28

-METHODS
+2 | METHODS